 So the commons can only flourish if born of right education that gives everyone a broadened sense of our collective identity and interdependence.
-And for this reason, an entirely new type of education is required that is not only limited to the use of memory and intellect, or otherwise constrained by a nation-centric view of culture and history that examines social progress through the lens of power, class and privilege.
+And for this reason, an entirely new type of education is required that is not only confined to the use of memory and intellect, or otherwise constrained by a nation-centric view of culture and history that examines social progress through the lens of power, class and privilege.
 We also need a far more holistic form of learning than generally exists today, one that inculcates an awareness of the inner self within a child, and eschews the prevailing values of contemporary society that are based on competition, conformity, and the individualistic pursuit of wealth and social success.
 In this way, any vision of the commons as the underpinnings of our future civilisation must include an education that is based on the spiritual evolution of humanity, far removed from any contemporary scientific understanding of what our planetary evolution entails.
 As we shall go on to explore in further detail, the urgent need for a new education along these lines is of momentous importance in bringing about a just and sustainable society, as it is the only way that humanity can realise the benefit of living together in harmlessness, simplicity and right relationship, and with the aforementioned reverence towards nature that is based on identification with ‘everything that is’.

 By the end of our enquiry, it is hoped the reader will be persuaded that the commons should not only be approached as a specialist or academic subject, but foremost as a divine conception that can bring an individual close to wisdom.
 To begin thinking of the commons in planetary and spiritual terms is at once the reflection of wisdom, since we cannot conceive of the good of the whole without beginning to forego our conditioned prejudices concerning any particular race, culture or nation.
 To truly understand the highest meaning of the commons it is also necessary to appreciate humanity’s relationship to all the kingdoms of nature, which includes the spiritual as well as the mineral, vegetable, animal and human kingdoms.
 It is solely from this holistic and inclusive vantage that the commons can be described as God-given education, because to comprehend its meaning is to become aware of our oneness with nature and evolution, which in itself is the true definition of self-knowledge and wisdom.